Avram Miller: Early life and education

-Avram Miller is a San Franciscan from a middle-class Jewish family.
-After graduating from Drew School, a private high school in San Francisco, in 1963, Miller joined the United States Merchant Marine as a steward.
+Avram Miller is from a San Francisco middle-class Jewish family.
+After graduating from Drew School, a private high school there in 1963, Miller joined the United States Merchant Marine as a steward.
 He was active in both the civil rights and anti-war movements.

 Career

 Langley Porter (1966-1969)

 Toward the end of 1966, Miller began work at the Langley Porter Institute, University of California San Francisco Medical School, under Joseph Kamiya, PhD, who was a pioneer in the study of biofeedback.
 Miller developed much of the equipment that was used in this research.

 Thoraxcenter (1969-1974)

 In early 1969, Miller joined cardiologist Paul Hugenholtz, who was starting a new cardiovascular institute at Erasmus University Rotterdam, called The Thoraxcenter.
 His primary task was to build a computer department.

 Mennen-Greatbatch (1974-1979)

 Moving with his family to Israel in 1974, Miller joined medical technology manufacturer Mennen-Greatbatch (now Mennen Medical) as founder and director of their computer division.
 He also was named Adjunct Associate Professor at Tel Aviv University School of Medicine, working in the Department of Cardiology under Professor Henry N. Neufeld.